 Student Frequently Asked Questions

-How will social distancing be practiced in the classroom?
+How will physical distancing be practiced in the classroom?

-DWU has created new classroom occupancy rates based on the CDC guidelines for safe social distancing.
+DWU has created new classroom occupancy rates based on the CDC guidelines for safe physical distancing.

 What measures are being taken concerning athletics?

 - All in-season student athletes will be required to go through a screening process with the athletic training department prior to practice on each day.

 - Student athletes will be screened prior to any transportation to and from competition.

 - New sanitation procedures are being adopted to keep equipment as clean as possible.

 - Practice plans are being modified and adjusted to adhere to CDC regulations.